Wound Care Billing Services in Wisconsin

 Every WI payer has specific rules for wound care claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield processes the largest share of Wisconsin commercial wound care claims.
+Anthem Blue Cross Blue Shield of Wisconsin processes the largest share of Wisconsin commercial wound care claims.
 We know their WI specific fee schedules, prior authorization requirements for wound care procedures, and their appeal timelines when claims are denied.
 Choosing between active wound care debridement (97597-97598) and surgical debridement (11042-11047) requires understanding tissue type removed and clinical context.

-BadgerCare Plus routes wound care patients through 5 managed care plans: Anthem, Molina, Quartz, and 2 more.
+Wisconsin Medicaid (BadgerCare Plus is the family and adult expansion program) routes wound care patients through 10 managed care plans: Anthem Blue Cross Blue Shield, Molina Healthcare of Wisconsin, Quartz Health Solutions, and 7 more.
 Each MCO has its own wound care authorization and billing rules that we manage.

-Medicare (WPS) Wound Care Coverage
+Medicare (National Government Services (NGS) (Jurisdiction 6)) Wound Care Coverage

 Denial Prevention for Wisconsin Wound Care